jnunyez/cluster-config/README.md

 To implement the app-of-apps pattern in ArgoCD, few solutions exist:

 * ApplicationSets however placing the sync-wave annoation does not work between individual applications.
-There seems to be a way to achieve app-of-apps using appsets in [here](https://kubito.dev/posts/enable-argocd-sync-wave-between-apps/)
+There seems to be a way to achieve app-of-apps using appsets in [here](https://kubito.dev/posts/enable-argocd-sync-wave-between-apps/). *Solution Under Test*

 * An Application for each app/overlay.
 OPTION IMPLEMENTED NOW